Pulvermacher's chain: Medical opinion

 At first, there was a very positive reaction to Pulvermacher.
 Early in 1851 Pulvermacher gave Golding Bird, a well known London physician with an interest in electrotherapy, a sample of the machine with which to experiment.
 Bird was impressed enough with it that he later gave a representative of the Pulvermacher Company a testimonial as a letter of introduction to physicians in Edinburgh.
 Bird thought that the battery would make a useful source of portable electricity and could be used for treating patients with some forms of paralysis in their homes.
 Contemporary equipment was not very portable, and in the case of friction machines required skilled operators to keep going.
 By October 1851 Bird felt that he had tested the device sufficiently to give it a glowing article in The Lancet.
 But even at this early stage there were signs of disquiet.
 Even as he wrote the favourable report in The Lancet Bird felt the need to level criticism at the Pulvermacher Company's London agent, one C. Meinig, for promoting the device as a "universal panacea" for almost any imaginable complaint in the company's advertisements.
-Bird was a tireless opponent of quack practitioners, and was particular quick to criticise medically unqualified electrical treatment, as he felt this was a reason professional acceptance of his own work in electrotherapy was being held back.
+Bird was a tireless opponent of quack practitioners, and was particularly quick to criticise medically unqualified electrical treatment, as he felt this was a reason professional acceptance of his own work in electrotherapy was being held back.
 The quack practitioner market was the very sector that the Pulvermacher Company's unrestrained claims were aimed at.
 Nevertheless, Bird was gracious enough to specifically exclude Pulvermacher himself from responsibility for these "injudiciously puffed" claims.